fer-osorio/cipher-fortis/README.md

 - Test vectors derived from NIST Special Publication 800-38A
 - Inspired by the need for transparent, analyzable encryption implementations

+## Contact

+Mail me at aosorios1502@alumno.ipn.mx and alexis.fernando.osorio.sarabio@gmail.com for questions and comments.

 ---

-**Note:** This project is under active development.
+**Status**: This project is under active development.
 APIs may change as the project evolves toward a stable 1.0 release.
-For questions or issues, please open an issue on the repository.